brockhager/neuroswarm/website/kb/getting-started.md

+# Step 6: Make Your First Contribution

+# Step 7: Join the Community
 # Getting Started with NeuroSwarm

 Welcome to NeuroSwarm!
 This guide will walk you through setting up your development environment and running your first test.
 Whether you're a new contributor or returning developer, follow these steps to get up and running quickly.